-Factors to be kept in mind while preparing special diets for: fever, diarrhea, diabetes and obesity.
+Special diets-What is a special diet?
+Factors to be kept in mind while preparing special diets for: fever, diarrhea, diabetes, obesity, hypertension and constipation.
 A day's menu plan for each of the above.

 4. Resource Management

 (i) Safety in the home.